 Luminesce has a dedicated

-Lusid.Instrument.*.Writer provider per asset class that enables you to write a Luminesce SQL query to master instruments in LUSID.
+Lusid.Instrument.<Type>.Writer provider per asset class that enables you to write a Luminesce SQL query to create, update or delete instruments of that type in LUSID.
 For example, the

 Note: The LUSID user running the query must have sufficient access control permissions to both use the provider and upsert instruments into LUSID.
 This should automatically be the case if you are the domain owner.

 You must construct a valid table of data to write, one instrument per record.
 Each

 Lusid.Instrument.<Type>.Writer provider lists the fields (columns) available to populate with values for each record, and has a set of parameters to help you construct a valid table.

 WriteAction field to perform one of the following operations on the table of data to write:

 - Upsert an instrument; that is, update an existing instrument if a value for at least one unique identifier (such as a FIGI) already exists in LUSID, and create a new instrument if not.
 This is the default operation if you omit

 WriteAction.
 Note if you are creating an instrument, make sure to omit a value for the

 LusidInstrumentIdfield, since a unique LUID will be automatically created for you.